-October 12 through November 26, the University of Minnesota Twin Cities will host We Are Water MN.
+From October 12 to November 26, the University of Minnesota Twin Cities hosted We Are Water MN.
 This popular statewide traveling exhibition explores the connections between the humanities and water, inviting visitors to reflect on local stories and the meaning and experiences of water in Minnesota – and add their own stories to the mix.

 Stay tuned for opportunities to engage with this unique exhibition and celebrate our connection to water!
 A number of University of Minnesota programs and units will contribute to programs and events held during the exhibit period.
 Both the exhibition and associated programming focus on two themes: We are all responsible to steward the water resources that we enjoy and that support our lives; and how changes in water systems, whether due to a changing climate or other factors, will disproportionately affect nondominant communities.
 The program therefore addresses both scientific and policy understandings of water, as well as humanistic sensitivity to absented narratives in our society.